Itinerary

 Included Activities

-- Hike to Khamsum Yulley Namgyal Chorten (approximately one-hour trail through pine forests)
+- Hike to Khamsum Yulley Namgyal Chorten (approximately 1 hour)

 Punakha to Paro

-Drive to Paro and visit Paro Dzong, also called Ringpung Dzong, which serves as the administrative center of the Paro district and is an architectural highlight of the region.
-After that, head to the National Museum of Bhutan, which is housed in Ta-dzong, an ancient watchtower that was converted into a museum back in 1968.
-The circular building design is distinctive.
-You'll check into your hotel in Paro once you finish your visits for the day.
+You'll drive to Paro after breakfast and visit Paro Dzong, also called Ringpung Dzong (meaning 'fortress on a heap of jewels'), which serves as the administrative center of the district.
+From there, you'll check out the National Museum of Bhutan, housed in the circular Ta-dzong, an ancient watchtower converted to a museum in 1968.
+After that, you'll settle into your hotel in Paro for the night.

 - Meals